wanjabachmann/IN306-BackendBlogProjekt/README.md

 # Stuff not working / unfinished / Questions
 - DTO's are implemented for all update and add methods.
 I tired to implement the same for the get blogs method but it's not visible in the Swagger UI.
-- Junit tests implemented for all entites but I was not able to get the PUT Junit tests working.